xnd-project/plures-ruby/CONTRIBUTING.md

 Note that this behaviour is contrary to the behaviour of `Array`, where specfying `Float::INFINITY` in a Range throws an error.

+# GC interfacing

+Both XND and NDT use 'GC guard tables' to keep Ruby object in use from getting garbage collected.
+This needs to be done because some objects use internal Ruby objects that are shared between multiple user-facing objects.

+The chain of objects in the GC table is as follows:

+In NDT:
+NDT -> RBUF

+In XND:
+XND -> MBLOCK